-CPOE impacts workflow and process of all caregivers and ancillary personnel.
+CPOE impacts the workflow and process of all caregivers and ancillary personnel.
 It is “a disruptive technology that fundamentally changes the processes used to place, review, authorize, and carry out orders” (Dixon & Zafar, 2009, p.
 7).

 CPOE involves risk.
-Poorly-designed user interfaces and unacceptable processing speeds can increase the odds of errors, and therefore increase patient safety risks.
+Poorly-designed user interfaces and unacceptable processing speeds can increase the odds of errors and therefore increase patient safety risks.
 A delay in order entry delays treatment and could result in mistakes.

 CPOE is costly to implement and maintain.
 The New England Healthcare Institute estimated acquisition cost for a hospital CPOE system to be about $2.1 million and annual operating expenses of about $450,000 a year.
 Costs may differ depending on hospital size and level of existing IT infrastructure.
 An example of a cost is the continuous, frequent training and retraining needed as users adapt to CPOE.
-Another example are vendor support costs including day-to-day costs of having staff to support the users.
+Another example is vendor support costs including day-to-day costs of having the staff to support the users.
 Organizational staff is also needed to provide testing for upgrades and enhancements.